jhandaya/objectbox_service_pattern/README.md

 This Example show you how to implement Service Pattern and Objectbox Database

+I pick sample from Objectbox Sync and add some improvement.

 It may has a drawback, but your comment and contribution is appreciated.

+Thank you